Things to do in Corsica: a guide to the perfect day out.

 Head to the beach

-From Palombaggia to Pinarellu, La Rondinara to Roccapina, Southern Corsica's beaches star in some of the most iconic images of the entire island Find out more about the coastline with Caribbean charisma in our Top 10 beaches in Southern Corsica blog.
+From Palombaggia to Pinarellu, La Rondinara to Roccapina, Southern Corsica's beaches star in some of the most iconic images of the entire island Find out more about the coastline with Caribbean charisma in our Best beaches in Corsica blog.